lisp-mirror/clcon/README.md

 ## Current features
 - REPL for Lisp and Tcl with history
 - Completion, find source, apropos for Lisp and TCl in REPL
-- Find in files (prototype)
+- Find in files
 - Debugger, Stepper, Inspector from SWANK
-- Editor with lisp syntax and paren highlight
+- Editor with lisp syntax highlight, autoindent, lisp forms navigation
-- Some parts of lisp mode: auto-indent, navigate through forms
+- Compile lisp from IDE, compilation error browser with "jump to source"
-- Compilation error browser
+- List definitions in a file for Lisp and Tcl (very primitive version)

 ## Installation and startup
 For windows, we have [File release](https://bitbucket.org/budden/clcon/downloads/clcon-0.2.6.zip).